 Cait Springer, Managing Editor, is a Boston-based poet who is currently focusing on experimental lyric poetry.
 When she is not writing, she serves as a Corpsman for the U.S. Coast Guard or spends time with her partner and cats.
 Her poetry can be found in Origins, Yellow Chair Review, Burningword, and elsewhere.

-Alison Lanier, Editor, is an MFA candidate at University of Massachusetts Boston and a member of the Writers' Room of Boston.
-She also serves as an editor at Critical Flame and as an editorial assistant at AGNI, and previously at Counterpoint and The Wellesley Review.
-Her fiction, poetry, and essays have appeared at Atticus Review, The Establishment, Burningword, Origins, and elsewhere.
+Alison Lanier, Editor, received her MFA from University of Massachusetts Boston and is a member of the Writers' Room of Boston.
+She also serves an editorial assistant at AGNI, and previously as an editor at Critical Flame, Counterpoint, and The Wellesley Review.
+Her fiction, poetry, and essays have appeared at Atticus Review, Ms. Magazine, The Establishment, Burningword, Origins, and elsewhere.
+She currently works at MIT.
 She's on Twitter.

 Cecilia Nowell, Editor, is a literary nonfiction writer and freelance journalist.
 She recently graduated from Wellesley College where she studied comparative literature and political science.
 She served as Editor-in-Chief of Counterpoint and contributed photography and archival research to the digital museum of Middle Eastern Jewish historic sites Diarna.
 Cecilia’s writing has been published by The Establishment, Ms. Magazine, Bitch Magazine, Bustle, The Tempest, and others.
 She currently works in immigration law.